-- A fiberglass or Steel (no-stretch) measuring tape at least as long as the rigging you will be measuring.
+- A no-stretch measuring tape (we prefer steel or fiberglass) at least as long as the rigging you will be measuring.

-- Print out our Wire Rigging Measurement Worksheet or our Lifeline Measurement Worksheet to record your information on.
+- Our Wire Rigging Measurement Worksheet or our Lifeline Measurement Worksheet to record your information on.

-- Attach your no-stretch measuring tape to the same fixed point (see photos).
+- Attach your measuring tape and rigging to the fixed anchor point (see photo above).

-If you are measuring a threaded stud, don't forget to let us know the length of the threaded portion, whether it is left or right hand and the thread size.
-Visit How To Determine Thread Length and Type for more information
+If you are measuring a threaded stud, don't forget to determine the thread type, diameter and length of the existing stud.
+Visit How To Determine Thread Length and Type for more information.

 Shipping Us Your Rigging

 While we are happy to measure your rigging for you, please note it will add additional processing time.

 - Remove your rigging from the boat and set all turnbuckles to their medium air setting.

 - Tape and/or cotter pin your threaded turnbuckles/adjusters (if any) to prevent movement in shipping.